dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/resource-permalinks.md

 ```

 Without a timestamp, a Knora ARK URL refers to the latest version of the
 resource at the time when the URL is resolved.
-Knora currently returns ARK URLs
+Knora currently returns only ARK URLs
 without timestamps, because querying past versions of resources is not yet
 implemented (@github[#1115](#1115)).
-When it is implemented, Knora will return
+When it is implemented, Knora will also return
 ARK URLs with timestamps.
-The client can then remove the timestamp if necessary,
-by removing the last `.` and all subsequent characters.